Amal1707/DSandAlgos_in_javascript/dynamic_programming/README.md

 Tabulation:
 Storing the result of a previous result in a "table"(usually an array).
 Usually done using iteration.
-better space complexity can b achieved using tabulation.
+better space complexity can be achieved using tabulation.